chesty/maps-docker-compose/README.md

 it's set to use all cores by default.
 You can add (eg) `NPROCS=2` to osm.env to set them to use 2 cores.
-It's not the total number of cores all the processes in the various containers can use added up together, it sets various processes to NPROCS cores and those various processes could run a the same time.
+It's not the total number of cores all the processes in the various containers can use added up together, it sets various processes to NPROCS cores and those various processes could run at the same time.

 osm-config.sh is run at the beginning of all containers in this project.
 You can add shells scripts with a file extension of .sh to the directory /osm-config.d